d1sc0/hellostu.xyz/README.md

 </h1>
 <p>Just my little personal website</p>

+## In progress

+- using _gatsby-source-google-photos_ to creae a photo gallery using google photos as a source

 ## 🚀 To-do list

+- tidy up leaflet - maybe remove gatsy leaflet and ensure components use import css?
+- improve contact form error handling - maybe try using formik?
+- go through and selectively import bulma sass files need.
+Rather than all.
+- Split out Layout Component to create Layout, Header/Nav and Footer?!

+## Done

 - update config, migrate content, styling on posts, post-lists - done
 - update styling on tag pages to match - done